 - (b) The annual compliance certification report required by this permit shall be considered timely if the date postmarked on the envelope or certified mail receipt, or affixed by the shipper on the private shipping receipt, is on or before the date it is due.
-If the document is submitted by any other means, it shall be considered timely if received by IDEM, OAQ, on or before the date it is due. - (c) The annual compliance certification report shall include the following: - (1) The appropriate identification of each term or condition of this permit that is the basis of the certification; - (2) The compliance status; - (3) Whether compliance was continuous or intermittent; and - (4) The methods used for determining the compliance status of the source, currently and over the reporting period consistent with 326 IAC 2-7-5(3). - (5) Such other facts, as specified in Sections D of this permit, as IDEM, OAQ may require to determine the compliance status of the source.
+If the document is submitted by any other means, it shall be considered timely if received by IDEM, OAQ on or before the date it is due. - (c) The annual compliance certification report shall include the following: - (1) The appropriate identification of each term or condition of this permit that is the basis of the certification; - (2) The compliance status; - (3) Whether compliance was continuous or intermittent; - (4) The methods used for determining the compliance status of the source, currently and over the reporting period consistent with 326 IAC 2-7-5(3); and

+(5) Such other facts, as specified in Sections D of this permit, as IDEM, OAQ may require to determine the compliance status of the source.

-The submittal by the Permittee does require the certification by the "responsible official" as defined by 326 IAC 2-7-1(34).
+The submittal by the Permittee does require a certification that meets the requirements of 326 IAC 2-7-6(1) by a "responsible official" as defined by 326 IAC 2-7-1(35).

-B.10 Preventive Maintenance Plan [326 IAC 2-7-5(1),(3) and (13)] [326 IAC 2-7-6(1) and (6)] [326 IAC 1-6-3]
+- B.10 Preventive Maintenance Plan [326 IAC 2-7-5(12)][326 IAC 1-6-3] - (a) A Preventive Maintenance Plan meets the requirements of 326 IAC 1-6-3 if it includes, at a minimum: - (1) Identification of the individual(s) responsible for inspecting, maintaining, and repairing emission control devices; - (2) A description of the items or conditions that will be inspected and the inspection schedule for said items or conditions; and - (3) Identification and quantification of the replacement parts that will be maintained in inventory for quick replacement.

+The Permittee shall implement the PMPs.

+- (b) If required by specific condition(s) in Section D of this permit where no PMP was previously required, the Permittee shall prepare and maintain Preventive Maintenance Plans (PMPs) no later than ninety (90) days after issuance of this permit or ninety (90) days after initial start-up, whichever is later, including the following information on each facility: - (1) Identification of the individual(s) responsible for inspecting, maintaining, and repairing emission control devices; - (2) A description of the items or conditions that will be inspected and the inspection schedule for said items or conditions; and - (3) Identification and quantification of the replacement parts that will be maintained in inventory for quick replacement.

+If, due to circumstances beyond the Permittee's control, the PMPs cannot be prepared and maintained within the above time frame, the Permittee may extend the date an additional ninety (90) days provided the Permittee notifies:

+Indiana Department of Environmental Management Compliance and Enforcement Branch, Office of Air Quality 100 North Senate Avenue MC 61-53 IGCN 1003 Indianapolis, Indiana 46204-2251

+The PMP extension notification does not require a certification that meets the requirements of 326 IAC 2-7-6(1) by a "responsible official" as defined by 326 IAC 2-7-1(35).

-- (a) The Permittee shall prepare and maintain Preventive Maintenance Plans (PMPs) for the source as described in 326 IAC 1-6-3.
-At a minimum, the PMP shall include: - (1) Identification of the individual(s) responsible for inspecting, maintaining, and repairing emission control devices; - (2) A description of the items or conditions that will be inspected and the inspection schedule for said items or conditions; and - (3) Identification and quantification of the replacement parts that will be maintained in inventory for quick replacement. - (b) A copy of the PMPs shall be submitted to IDEM, OAQ, upon request and within a reasonable time, and shall be subject to review and approval by IDEM, OAQ.
-IDEM, OAQ may require the Permittee to revise its PMPs whenever lack of proper maintenance causes or is the primary contributor to an exceedance of any limitation on emissions or potential to emit.
-The PMP do not require the certification by the "responsible official" as defined by 326 IAC 2-7-1(34). - (c) To the extent the Permittee is required by 40 CFR Part 63 to have an Operation, Maintenance, and Monitoring (OMM) Plan for a unit, such Plan is deemed to satisfy the PMP requirements of 326 IAC 1-6-3 for that unit.
+The Permittee shall implement the PMPs.

+A copy of the PMPs shall be submitted to IDEM, OAQ upon request and within a reasonable time, and shall be subject to review and approval by IDEM, OAQ.
+IDEM, OAQ may require the Permittee to revise its PMPs whenever lack of proper maintenance causes or is the primary contributor to an exceedance of any limitation on emissions.
+The PMPs and their submittal do not require a certification that meets the requirements of 326 IAC 2-7-6(1) by a "responsible official" as defined by 326 IAC 2-7-1(35).